salmanln/salmanln/README.md

     return len(text)

 if __name__ == "__main__":
-pint("Welcome! tThi program counts the number of characters in the text you enter.")
+print("Welcome! tThi program counts the number of characters in the text you enter.")
     user_input = input("Enter some text: ")
     count = count_characters(user_input)
     print(f"The text has {count} characters.")